-Designed and constructed by our Medical Director, Mirellé Foster, MD, the outdoor walking path is used to test and strengthen mobility skills.
+Designed and constructed by our Medical Director, Mirelle' Foster, MD, the outdoor walking path is used to test and strengthen mobility skills.
 The path includes various types of even and uneven surfaces that represent the wide array of terrain found in the Hill Country community.

-Transitional Living Apartments
+Transitional Living Apartment

-Two apartments simulate a real home environment with living area, kitchen, laundry, bedroom, and bathroom.
-You and your family/caregiver may be asked to stay in the apartment overnight as part of discharge planning to assess your ability to care for yourself at home.
+The apartment simulates a real home environment with living area, kitchen, laundry, bedroom, and bathroom.
+You and your family/caregiver may be asked to stay in the apartment overnight in order to practice skills in preparation for discharging home.